 Zorawar Daulet Singh

 Zorawar Daulet Singh is an award winning author, historian and strategic affairs expert based in New Delhi, India.
 He is a co-founder of the Northcap University, a State Private University, located in Gurugram, Haryana and is also an Adjunct Fellow at the Institute of Chinese Studies, one of the oldest think tanks in New Delhi.
-He is also a member of the advisory board of Sitara, a think tank aimed at advancing self-reliance in advanced technologies.
+He is also a member of the advisory council of the India International Centre (IIC).
 He was previously a fellow at the Centre for Policy Research.
 Daulet Singh holds a PhD in international relations from King’s College London and an M.A. from the School of Advanced International Studies (SAIS), Johns Hopkins University.

 For the past 15 years, he has been a prominent commentator and columnist on India’s foreign policy and its role in the world order, diplomatic history and various dimensions of India–China relations.
 He has participated in several Track-II dialogues and has addressed leading training institutions in India including the National Defence College, Army Training Command (ARTRAC), Defence Services Staff College Wellington, and the Foreign Service Institute.